redshift75/autostrada/README.md

 ```
 "What's the highest price ever paid for a Ferrari?
 Please sort by price from highest to lowest and limit to 20 results."
 ```

-## Sorting Results

-When asking for specific information like highest prices, lowest mileage, or most recent sales, you should specify how to sort the results.
-The agent will automatically choose an appropriate sorting method based on your query, but you can also explicitly specify it.

-Examples:
-- For highest prices: "Sort by price from highest to lowest"
-- For lowest mileage: "Sort by mileage from lowest to highest"
-- For newest listings: "Sort by date with newest first"

 ## Implementation Details